Simultaneous robust subspace recovery and semi-stability of quiver representations: Finding an SRSR solution

 \begin{proof}[Proof of Theorem \ref{main-thm}] Let $\X$ be a partitioned data set, $\V$ the associated representation of $\K_{n,m}$, and $T_{\X}$ the associated cpo.
 Since $\A_{\X}$ consists of matrices of rank one, $\A_{\X}$ has the so-called Edmonds-Rado property (see \cite{Lov-ERP-R1-1989}), meaning that $\cp(T_{\X})>0$ if and only if $\crk(\X)=0$.
 (Recall that $\crk(\X)$ denotes the corank of a matrix $B \in \langle \A_{\X} \rangle$ of maximal rank.)
 It follows from Theorem \ref{CD1} and Proposition \ref{equiv-cap-0} that the following statements are equivalent: \begin{itemize} \item $\X$ has an SRSR solution; \item $\cp(T_{\X})=0$; \item $\crk(\X)>0$. \end{itemize}

-Thus, to determine whether or not $\X$ has a lower-dimensional subspace structure, we can use either Algorithm \ref{algGlab}, which runs in deterministic polynomial time, or the probabilistic Algorithm \ref{algPlab}.
+Thus, to determine whether or not $\X$ has an SRSR solution, we can use either Algorithm \ref{algGlab}, which runs in deterministic polynomial time, or the probabilistic Algorithm \ref{algPlab}.

-Assume now that $\X$ has a lower-dimensional subspace structure.
+Assume now that $\X$ has an SRSR solution.
 Then we can compute a $\crk(\X)$-shrunk subspace $U$ for $T_{\X}$ by the deterministic polynomial time algorithm in Theorem \ref{IKQS-thm-shrunk} or by the probabilistic Algorithm \ref{algPlab}.
 More precisely, the output $U$ is of the form $B^{-1}(W^*)$ where $B \in \langle \A_{\X} \rangle$ is of maximal rank and $W^*$ is the limit of the second Wong sequence associated to $(\A_{\X}, B)$.

 Next, let $Y=Q\cdot Q^T$ where $Q$ is a matrix whose columns form an orthonormal basis for $U$.
 Then, according to Proposition \ref{equiv-cap-0}, $Y$ is a rank-decreasing witness for $T_{\X}$.
-By Lemma \ref{datarec}, we can finally use $Y$ to find a subspace $W \leq \V$ such that
+By Lemma \ref{datarec}, we can finally use $Y$ to find a subspace $W \subseteq \V$ such that

 For each $j \in [m]$, define $T_j = W(y_j)$.
 Then (\ref{subrep-max-crk-eqn}) yields